frdr-dfdr/frdr_docs/docs/en/depositing_data.md

 * [Review and finalize the submission](#finalizing-the-submission)

 You can stop the submission process, save your work, and resume your submission at any time.
 A [Digital Object Identifier (DOI)](https://www.doi.org/) is assigned as soon as you start a dataset deposit.
 The DOIs for all in-progress deposits will be shown in your list of incomplete deposits.
 This will enable you to share a DOI for your dataset with a funder or publisher immediately.
 Please note that the links for the DOIs will not work until after a data deposit is approved by a curator.
 Once submitted, you will not be able to make changes to the data or metadata.
-Any change to data or metadata after submitting will need to be done by contacting a curator at [curators@frdr.ca](mailto:curators@frdr.ca).
+Any change to data or metadata after submitting will need to be done by contacting a curator at [curators@frdr-dfdr.ca](mailto:curators@frdr-dfdr.ca).

 ## Selecting a Storage Group
 Datasets in FRDR are organized in collections, known as Storage Groups.
 There are two types of Storage Groups: the Default Storage Group and Special Storage Groups.
 The default group, **General / Général**, will be preselected upon initiating a data deposit.